Call for Proposals. DC23: After the Pandemic

 Alongside scholarly discourse, we are keen to provide a platform for sharing the experiences and opinions of venue owners, festival organisers, producers and DJs and other industry representatives.

 All proposals will be peer-reviewed after submission.
 Please submit proposals no later than 13 March 2023.
 Applicants will be notified of acceptance by 1 May 2023.
 Submissions for papers should include a 300-word abstract that states the paper’s goals, summarizes the context and argument and includes a brief conclusion.
 A 100 word maximum biography should be included.
 Presenters will have 20 minutes (including 5 mins for questions).
-Panel discussions, consisting of a moderated conversation with 3-5 participants, require a single 300 word abstract and a list of panel members, and should designate one person as the panel chair.
+Panel discussions lasting 1 hour, plus 20 minutes for questions, should consist of a moderated conversation with 3-5 participants, and require a single 300 word abstract and list of panel members, with one speaker designated as the panel moderator.
 Include 5 keywords to identify the theme of your proposal.

 DC23 will coincide with the launch of the 20th issue of Dancecult: Journal of Electronic Dance Music Culture, and will be an opportunity to mark its 15th year.